corazza/min-cost-flow-minimum-quantities/README.md

 - `Flow` typedef (`std::unordered_map<edge_key, int>`) represents a flow over a network
 - `int flow_value(Flow& f, Network& network)` computes total flow of `f` in `network` (unimplemented)
 - `int flow_cost(Flow& f, Network& network)` computes cost of `f` in `network` (unimplemented)

+`Network` objects can be imported from or exported into text files, see `cpp/exported_network_example.json`.
+Doing that provides a language/tool-agnostic way of defining data sets (JSON is easy to import into Python etc.)

+## Generator status

+Current generator `Network generate_instance(Parameters p)` works as we discussed, but is otherwise quite bad.
+Should be enough to test the solver.
+Currently working on a better one.

 ## Compiling